awsdocs/amazon-ec2-user-guide/doc_source/ebs-modifying-snapshot-permissions.md

 1. Choose the **Private Snapshots** filter\.

 1. Locate the snapshot by ID or description\.
-You can use this snapshot as you would any other; for example, you can create a volume from the snapshot or copy the snapshot to a different region\.
+You can use this snapshot as you would any other; for example, you can create a volume from the snapshot or copy the snapshot to a different Region\.

 ## Sharing an Encrypted Snapshot Using the Console<a name="share-encrypted-snapshot"></a>